hzschie/stockmapper/README.markdown

 *   Not using Date and Time, but when we do, Timezones will come into play.

+*   Expect issues in IE7 for css :after selector.

 ## Questions
 *   What to do with timezones?
 (IST for everyone)